Improvements to LABC Warranty site scoring framework

 Legacy 1–5 scores will remain available on the Extranet but will not be used going forward.

-Under the updated scoring approach starting from April 2026, all sites begin building scores fresh under the 1–6 scale.
+Under the updated scoring approach, all sites begin building scores fresh under the 1–6 scale.

 You will be able to view and download your historical scoring data from within the reporting suite.